google/grain/docs/README.md

     derive a unique random seed for each record.
 3. Read the value of the record.
 Elements now contain the example and the extra info from the previous step.
-4. Transform and filter each elements.
+4. Transform and filter each element.
-5. Combine consecutive elements (example packing, batching).
+5. Combine consecutive elements (e.g., packing, batching).
 6. Keep track of the last seen index.
 We can always restart the pipeline from a given index.